-The Housemaster stands "in loco parentis" to the students in his House, while they are on school premises - and he will try to help them outside the school as well, with the cooperation of parents.
-The Housemaster has overall responsibility for the wellbeing of your child during his time at Abingdon.
+The Housemaster stands "in loco parentis" to the students in their House, while they are on school premises - and they will try to help them outside the school as well, with the cooperation of parents.
+The Housemaster has overall responsibility for the wellbeing of your child during their time at Abingdon.

 The Housemasters are assisted by teams of tutors, who look after tutor groups within the houses.
-The tutor is primarily responsible for getting to know your child as a personality and looking after his academic development.
+The tutor is primarily responsible for getting to know your child and looking after their academic development.
 At the beginning of the year, the tutor will check that timetables are in order, and, where necessary, will advise on courses and options.
 The tutor will monitor your child's academic progress, and will write a general academic summary when school reports are issued.